Frequently Asked Questions

 Often we are happy to help resolve your issues whether its replacing the goods or initiating repairs but it should be remembered that some products are considered consumables.
 This means they will need replacing over time and will include cloth, balls, chalk and cues unless its a manufacturing fault.

 The cloth is always the main concern.
 Both speed and napped cloth need to be looked after (speed still needs an ocassional brush).
 This is simply done with a pool table brush, and for napped cloth an ocassional iron.

 However the cloth comes with no gaurantees unless due to a manufacturing fault, which would generally be obviuos on delivery as it will be in the form of a mark or even a lump. this happens very occassionally but we will be happy to discuss this with you and sort out a solution.

 You should be aware that very ocasionally the cloth may 'Slip".
 This may mean that your baulk line seems curved as its generally where its noticed first!
 This is always due to the contact glue reactivating due to the heat and/ or humidity in your room in times of extremley hot weather.
 They can also 'Dry out' where the glue loses its sticking power and the cloth comes away.
 Again this is due to cold temperatures and most often seen in 'Mancave"/ Garden Room locations.
 These generally happen over a period of time but obviously depend on temperature and humidity variations in your room. it can also happen to outdoor tables especially if in direct sunlight for some time.
 It is very occassional and often simple to fix yourself but it is part of owning a pool table and is not covered within our gaurantees..

 There is very little that goes wrong with most tables, but don't hesitate to contact us if you do have an issue you'd like to discuss.

 If your table needs to be like new.......Then you should buy a new table.
-Its very rare the second hand table wont come with some character!
+Its very rare the second hand table wont come without some character!